 FC2 participates in the same market as male condoms; however, it is not seen as directly competing with male condoms.
 Rather, studies show that providing FC2 is additive in terms of prevention and choice.
-In the global public sector, male condoms and other contraceptive methods and products may compete with FC2 for funding and attention.
 Male condoms cost less and have brand names that are more widely recognized than FC2.
 In addition, male condoms are generally manufactured and marketed by companies with significantly greater financial resources than the Company.

 Other parties have developed and marketed female condoms.
 None of these female condoms marketed or under development by other parties have secured FDA approval.
-FDA approval is required to sell female condoms in the U.S. or through USAID.
-The Cupid female condom became the second female condom design to successfully complete the WHO prequalification process in July 2012 and be cleared for purchase by U.N. agencies.
+FDA approval is required to sell female condoms in the U.S. The Cupid female condom became the second female condom design to successfully complete the WHO prequalification process in July 2012 and be cleared for purchase by U.N. agencies.
 FC2 has also been competing with other female condoms in markets that do not require either FDA approval or WHO prequalification.
-Some customers in the global public sector have sought greater competition in the procurement process and may prioritize price over other features where FC2 may have an advantage.
-Competitors including Cupid have received portions of recent tenders.
-Increasing competition in FC2's markets may put pressure on pricing for FC2 or adversely affect sales of FC2.
+We have experienced increasing competition in the global public sector, and competitors including Cupid received part of the last South African tender.
+Increasing competition in FC2's markets may put pressure on pricing for FC2 or adversely affect sales of FC2, and some customers, particularly in the global public sector, may prioritize price over other features where FC2 may have an advantage.
 It is also possible that other female condoms may receive FDA approval or complete the WHO prequalification process, which would increase competition from other female condoms in FC2's markets.